Nutgrass (Nut Sedge) in Canberra Lawns: How I Identify, Prevent, and Control It

 You’ll notice strong growth from late spring to early autumn, especially after rain or heavy watering.
 Act during active growth for best results.

-Quick checks I use onsite
+Quick checks we use onsite

 • Speed test: If you mowed two days ago and tall shoots are back, check for nutgrass.